JakeSteam/blog-programming/_posts/2018-11-21-developing-android-apps-with-firebase-ml-kit.md

 implementation 'com.google.firebase:firebase-ml-vision-image-label-model:17.0.2'
 ```

-The only option for `FirebaseVisionLabelDetector` is the minimum confidence (0 to 1) threshold to display a result, and won’t be used in this example.
+The only option for `FirebaseVisionLabelDetector` is the minimum confidence (0 to 1) threshold to display a result, and won't be used in this example.
 Calling `firebase.visionLabelDetector.detectInImage(image)` will return a list of `FirebaseVisionLabel`.
-Each of these contains a `label` (the detected object’s name), `confidence` (the confidence that the object has been detected), and an `entityId` (a unique ID of the object).
+Each of these contains a `label` (the detected object's name), `confidence` (the confidence that the object has been detected), and an `entityId` (a unique ID of the object).

 ```
 private fun retrieveLabels(image: FirebaseVisionImage) {